 AFAS MERIT SCHOLARSHIP

 Each year, Air Force Aid Society awards a minimum of 10 Merit Scholarships.
-These $5,000 scholarships are available to dependent children and spouses of active duty and retired Airmen who demonstrate outstanding academic potential based on GPA.
+These $5,000 scholarships are available to dependent children of active duty and retired Airmen or Guardians who demonstrate outstanding academic potential based on GPA.

-The Air Force Aid Society provides Education Support for Airmen and their children and can help pay for college in many ways in addition to the AFAS Merit Scholarship.
-AFAS also offers the needs based General General Henry (Hap) Arnold Education Grant and helps with college books and tuition with the AFAS Supplement Education Loan.
+The Air Force Aid Society provides Education Support for Airmen, Guardians, and their children and can help pay for college in many ways in addition to the AFAS Merit Scholarship.
+AFAS also offers the needs based General Henry (Hap) Arnold Education Grant and helps with college books and tuition with the AFAS Supplement Education Loan.

-Incoming college and university freshmen students who have already successfully completed both parts of the Arnold Education Grant application may be considered for a Merit Scholarship for 2019.
+Incoming college and university freshmen students who have already successfully completed the Arnold Education Grant application may be considered for a Merit Scholarship.

 Actually receiving an Arnold Education Grant is not a pre-requisite to receipt of a Merit Scholarship.
 A student can be awarded a Merit Scholarship without receiving the needs-based Arnold Education Grant.